How Napoleon became the Emperor of France

 © History Skills

-Not only was he a gifted military commander, but also became an effective, and some would say tyrannical, dictator of France.
+He achieved this because he was not only was he a gifted military commander, but also became an effective (and some would say tyrannical) dictator of France.

-Napoleon began life as the son of minor nobility on the island of Corsica.
-At 9 years old, he was sent to school in France and graduated as an artillery officer at the age of 20.
+Napoleon began life as the son of minor nobility on the island of Corsica in 1769.

 When the French Revolution broke out, he gained fame as a gifted leader of the republican armies.

-His most famous early victory was capturing the port town of Toulon in 1793.
+His most famous early victory was capturing the port town of Toulon in December 1793 from royalist forces.

-Napoleon then launched an audacious invasion of Egypt in 1798 to damage the economy of the British Empire.
+Napoleon then launched an audacious invasion of Egypt in 1798 aimed at damaging the economy of the British Empire.

-With the help of two other politicians, named Roger Ducos and Emmanuel Sieyés, they seized control of the government in an event as the Coup of 18th Brumaire.
+With the help of two other politicians, named Roger Ducos and Emmanuel Sieyés, they seized control of the government in an event known as the Coup of 18 Brumaire on the 9th of November 1799.

 The Constitution of Year VIII